lekkodev/react-sdk/README.md

 ```

 - Wrap your React App in the LekkoConfigProvider
-The configRequests are an optional argument \
+The configRequests are an optional argument. \
-Your main app loading suspense boundary should wrap the provider \
+Your main app loading suspense boundary should wrap the provider. \
 The initial set of evaluations are available immediately when your app renders without needing additional loading or suspense.
 ```
 <Suspense fallback={<div>Loading...</div>}>